Planeshifter/node-Rstats/README.md

   * `make`
   * A C/C++ compiler toolchain, such as GCC

-Then, one can simply install `rstats` using npm
+With these prerequisites satisfied, one can simply install `rstats` using npm

 ```bash
 npm install rstats